Black Friday (1910): 18 November

 On 18 November 1910, in an attempt to resolve the parliamentary impasse arising from the House of Lords veto on Commons legislation, Asquith called a general election, and said that parliament would be dissolved on 28 November; all remaining time was to be given over to official government business.
 He did not refer to the Conciliation Bill.
-At noon on the same day the WPSU held a rally at Caxton Hall, Westminster.
+At noon on the same day the WSPU held a rally at Caxton Hall, Westminster.
 The event had been widely publicised, and the national press were prepared for the expected demonstration later in the day.
 From Caxton Hall, approximately 300 members—divided into groups of ten to twelve by the WSPU organiser Flora Drummond—marched to parliament to petition Asquith directly.
 The deputation was led by Emmeline Pankhurst.
 The delegates in the lead group included Dr Elizabeth Garrett Anderson, Dr Louisa Garrett Anderson, Hertha Ayrton and Princess Sophia Duleep Singh.
 The first group arrived at St Stephen's entrance at 1:20 pm.
 They were taken to Asquith's office where his private secretary informed them that the prime minister refused to see them.
 They were escorted back to St Stephen's entrance, where they were left to watch the demonstration.

 Previous demonstrations at the Houses of Parliament had been policed by the local A Division, who understood the nature of the demonstrations and had managed to overcome the WSPU tactics without undue levels of violence.
 Sylvia Pankhurst wrote that "During our conflicts with the A Division they have gradually come to know us, and to understand our aims and objects, and for this reason, whilst obeying their orders, they came to treat the women, as far as possible, with courtesy and consideration".
 On the day of the demonstration, police had been drafted in from Whitechapel and the East End; these men were inexperienced in policing suffragettes.
 Sophia van Wingerden, in her history of the women's suffrage movement, writes that "the differing accounts of the event of that day make it difficult to determine the truth about what happened"; Morrell similarly observes that the government, the press and the demonstrators all provide markedly different accounts.